-Insert the provided /64" Allen wrench through the hole found on the upper left of the recoil pad and into the Allen screw located within the recoil pad (if it was not left loose after setting the cast.)
+- Insert the provided /64" Allen wrench through the hole found on the upper left of the recoil pad and into the Allen screw located within the recoil pad (if it was not left loose after setting the cast.)
 Once the Allen wrench is engaged with the Allen screw, turn the wrench counterclockwise three full turns to loosen the Allen screw.
-The comb will move freely, up and down, on the stock adjustment posts.

-- 2 With the Allen screw loose, carefully adjust the comb to desired position (Figure 16) by raising or lowering each post equally in the desired direction.
-Each increment represents /16" of movement. - To decrease drop at comb, carefully slide each post up equally.
-Sliding the posts equally will reduce the chance of the posts binding.
+The comb will move freely, up and down, on the stock adjustment posts. - 2 With the Allen screw loose, carefully adjust the comb to desired position (Figure 18) by raising or lowering each post equally in the desired direction.
+Each increment represents /16" of movement.